SRA-VJTI/Wall-E/4_switch_controlled_motor_normal/README.md

 - ### **Working**
     - Activates GPIO pins for swtiches
     - Activates the TB6612FNG driver
-    - runs the bot motors in Normal mode and controls the motors according to the switches activated.
+    - Runs the bot motors in normal mode and controls the motors according to the switches activated.
     <br></br>
     The following flowchart represents the flow of code
     <br></br>